David Theile: Medical career

 As an Olympic swimmer, Theile's name was pronounced in the original Germanic form, sounding like Tyler.
 Theile later adopted an Anglicised pronunciation, rhyming with meal.

 Honours

 Theile was inducted into the International Swimming Hall of Fame in 1968 and the Sport Australia Hall of Fame in 1985.
 He was made an Officer of the Order of Australia in 1997 for his services to surgery and received an Australian Sports Medal in 2000.
 The University of Queensland pool was renamed in his honour.
+In 2025, he was inducted into Swimming Australia Hall of Fame.